GamingDoge69/SimpleTweet/README.md

 The following **required** functionality is completed:

 - [x] User can **sign in to Twitter** using OAuth login
-- [x]	User can **view tweets from their home timeline**
+- [x]	User can **view tweetData from their home timeline**
-  - [x] User is displayed the username, name, and body for each tweet
+  - [x] User is displayed the username, name, and body for each tweetData
-  - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweetData "8m", "7h"
-- [x] User can refresh tweets timeline by pulling down to refresh
+- [x] User can refresh tweetData timeline by pulling down to refresh

 The following **optional** features are implemented:

-- [x] User can view more tweets as they scroll with infinite pagination
+- [x] User can view more tweetData as they scroll with infinite pagination
-- [x] Improve the user interface and theme the app to feel "twitter branded"
+- [x] Improve the userData interface and theme the app to feel "twitter branded"
   - Will do more next week.
 Prio on features this week.
-- [x] Links in tweets are clickable and will launch the web browser
+- [x] Links in tweetData are clickable and will launch the web browser
-- [x] User can tap a tweet to display a "detailed" view of that tweet
+- [x] User can tap a tweetData to display a "detailed" view of that tweetData
-- [x] User can see embedded image media within the tweet detail view
+- [x] User can see embedded image mediaData within the tweetData detail view
-- [x] User can watch embedded video within the tweet
+- [x] User can watch embedded video within the tweetData
-- [ ] User can open the twitter app offline and see last loaded tweets
+- [ ] User can open the twitter app offline and see last loaded tweetData
 - [x] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented userData stories:

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />